dcuartielles/temperature_chamber/README.md

     - Estimated running time of queued tests, taking into account the set durations for the sequences as well as the time to heat up and cool down the chamber between sequences.
 - Press `reset control board` to clear all tests in the queue, interrupt the current running test, and put the Temperature Chamber into an idle state.

+---

 ## Safety measures
-The Temperature Chamber system has mechanisms to ensure safe usage.

-### Temperature thresholds
-The firmware defines an upper limit of of 100°C for setting the temperature - both in tests and manual control.

-### Ping signals and timers
-The control board for the chamber regularly sends ping signals to the Python app, and receives a ping response.
-In the case that the control board doesnt receive a ping signal for more than 5 minutes, the test and machine states will be reset and the Temperature Chamber will go into `EMERGENCY_STOP` state.
-This is also communicated via the LCD on the Chamber.
-A timer of 5 minutes is also present in the Python app, which triggers a popup message telling the operator that connection has been lost and the Chamber has gone into `EMERGENCY STOP` state.
-The python will notify the operator if serial connection has been lost to either boards, control board or test board, after 15 seconds of no ping, so that the Chamber doesn't reset without the operators knowledge that serial connection had been lost.
+- **Temperature Thresholds**: Prevents the chamber from exceeding 100°C. This limit can be temporarily overridden.
+- **Ping Mechanism**: Ensures continuous connection between the chamber and application.
+- **Emergency Stop**: Resets and cools down the chamber after 5 minutes of no ping response.

+---

 ## Acknowledgments:
-- **Adam Harb**
+- **Adam Harb**:
     - Hardware design, the custom shield, and the original state machine implementation.
-- **Valentino Glave**
+- **Valentino Glave**:
+    - Enhanced the firmware with JSON-based communication for remote control and monitoring.
-    - Modernized and optimized existing state machine.
+    - Modernized and optimized the state machine for advanced test handling.
-    - Implemented state machine and infrastructure to queue and run tests.
-    - Optimized existing functionality in firmware.
-    - Defined communication protocol.
     - Integrated remote control on firmware side.
+    - Implemented functionality and UI components to allow connection to a Wifi board.
+    - Refactored UI to enhance responsiveness.
+    - Integrated robust error handling and logging.
     - Enhanced workflows.

-- **Owen Kraus**
+- **Owen Kraus**:
-    - Creating a functional and user friendly Python application.
+    - Created an intuitive and functional Python application.
-    - Integrated remote control on software side.
+    - Developed infrastructure to communicate with, and display output from the chamber.
+    - Implemented robust error handling and logging.

 For inquiries or further development, please contact via the provided channels.

 Authors:
-* Valentino Glave, <valentinoglave@protonmail.com>
+- Valentino Glave, <valentinoglave@protonmail.com>
-* Owen Kraus, <owenkraus9@gmail.com>
+- Owen Kraus, <owenkraus9@gmail.com>
- * Adam Harb, <adam.harb@hotmail.com>
+- Adam Harb, <adam.harb@hotmail.com>
- * David Cuartielles, <d.cuartielles@arduino.cc>
+- David Cuartielles, <d.cuartielles@arduino.cc>

+---

  (cc-sa-by-nc) 2024 Arduino, Sweden